The Adventure Girls: The Adventure Girls in the Air

-The Adventure Girls in the Air picks up with the six girls in their senior year at Marchton High School.
+The Adventure Girls in the Air picks up with the six girls in their senior year.
 The book involves two distinct narrative arcs.
-The first nine chapters involve the attempt by Brent Stockton, a pilot and inventor, to perfect a new airplane motor, and the attempts by enemies to steal his designs.
+The first nine chapters involve the attempt by Brent Stockton, a pilot and inventor aged about twenty-three, to perfect a new airplane motor, and the attempts by enemies to steal his designs.
 Chapters ten through sixteen detail a plane crash resulting in Gale's disappearance, amnesia, and rediscovery.
 The book then concludes with five chapters narrating the end of the school year and preparations for college.

-The novel opens on the beach, where the girls and three male companions—Bruce Latimer, David Kimball, and Peter Arnold—watch a "shining red monoplane" doing aerobatics above the Atlantic Ocean.
-After it crashes on nearby Cloudy Island (chapter 1), Gale, Phyllis and Bruce rush over, discovering a pilot with a sprained ankle and desire to remain for some weeks, anonymously, in a log cabin on the island.
-Brent Stockton, as it turns out, is a pilot and inventor of about "twenty-three" who is developing a "more or less foolproof" airplane motor that will be "the most practical and economical as well as fastest."
-An unknown competitor has attempted three times to steal Brent's plans, including "a bold attempt on [his] life."
-The following chapters involve more such attempts, leading to Bruce being punched (chapter 4) and the airplane hangar being subject to a bomb attempt (chapter 6) and an armed break-in by two men (chapter 7).
-These attempts prove fruitless.
-Brent's plane wins a race, setting him up to "sell his patent to the [United States] government" and accept a job in Washington, D.C., with the Transcontinental Air Line Company.
-His enemies, meanwhile, "after that one last attempt, seemed to fade into obscurity."
-Except for one glancing reference at the end of the ninth chapter ("The plane had come through and defeated all Brent's enemies"), they are inexplicably never mentioned again.
+The novel opens on the beach, where the girls and three male companions—Bruce Latimer, David Kimball, and Peter Arnold—watch a red monoplane doing aerobatics above the Atlantic Ocean.
+After it crashes on nearby Cloudy Island, Gale, Phyllis and Bruce rush over; the pilot, who has a sprained ankle, turns out to be Brent, who is developing an airplane motor that will be "the most practical and economical as well as fastest".
+An unknown competitor has attempted three times to steal Brent's plans, including "a bold attempt on his life."
+In the following chapters Bruce is punched, the airplane hangar is subject to a bomb attempt, and two men stage an armed break-in.
+Brent's plane nevertheless wins a race, setting him up to sell his patent to the United States government and accept a job in Washington, D.C., with the Transcontinental Air Line Company.